Dexter Pittman: Professional career

 Pittman was selected with the 32nd overall pick in the 2010 NBA draft by the Miami Heat.
 On July 16, 2010, he signed a multi-year deal with the Heat.
 On November 26, 2010, Pittman was assigned to the Sioux Falls Skyforce.
 On December 18, 2010, he was recalled by the Heat.
 On January 6, 2011, he was reassigned to the Skyforce.
-He was later selected to the 2011 NBA D-League All-Star game.
+He was selected to the 2011 NBA D-League All-Star game.
 Pittman made his NBA debut on April 1, 2011, against the Minnesota Timberwolves.
 The Heat made it to the 2011 NBA Finals but lost to the Dallas Mavericks in six games.

 On April 13, 2012, Pittman scored a career high 16 points in a 105–82 win against the Charlotte Bobcats.
-In Game 5 of the 2012 Conference semi-finals against the Indiana Pacers, Pittman was assessed a flagrant foul after he came across the lane and used his forearm to hit Lance Stephenson of the Pacers with 19.4 seconds left in the game.
+In Game 5 of the 2012 Conference semi-finals against the Indiana Pacers, he was assessed a flagrant foul after he came across the lane and used his forearm to hit Lance Stephenson of the Pacers with 19.4 seconds left in the game.
 Pittman was later suspended for three games due to the incident.
 The Heat advanced to the 2012 NBA Finals and won the series against Oklahoma City Thunder in five games, giving Pittman his first championship.

 During the 2012–13 season, Pittman was assigned multiple times to the Skyforce.
 On February 21, 2013, the Heat traded Pittman and a second round pick to the Memphis Grizzlies for a trade exception and the rights to Ricky Sanchez.
 On April 14, 2013, he was waived by the Grizzlies.